Development

 Running the processor is pretty uninteresting since it’ll just sit there until you give it something to process.

-In order to process something, you first need to acquire raw crash data, put the data in the S3 container in the appropriate place, then you need to add the crash id to the AWS SQS standard queue.
+In order to process something, you first need to acquire raw crash data, put the data in the S3 container in the appropriate place, then you need to add the crash id to the standard queue.

 We have helper scripts for these steps.